7 Best Duck Hunting Shells: Take 'em With Your New Favorite 12 Gauge Load

 If shot size is somewhat confusing to you, check out this article: Buckshot vs Birdshot.
 Also you can reference the graphics below:

-Some chokes perform better with the Apex TSS, and others like the no-frills Remington ammo listed above.
-So, testing is going to be the key to finding your perfect shotgun shells for your duck gun.
+Some chokes perform better with Apex TSS.
+Others like the no-frills Remington ammo detailed earlier.
+Testing is the key to finding the perfect shotgun shells for your duck gun.

 Back to the Top